votingsystem/votingsystem/README.md

-All the applications need access to an instance of the https://github.com/votingsystem/votingsystem/tree/master/TimeStampServer to add timestamps to the signatures
+All the applications need access to an instance of the [timestamp server](https://github.com/votingsystem/votingsystem/tree/master/TimeStampServer) to add timestamps to the signatures

 [Wiki](https://github.com/votingsystem/votingsystem/wiki)